kiwiscode/game-project-iron-hackers/README.md

 ## Technologies Used

-The "Guess My Number" game is built using the following technologies:

 - HTML: Used for structuring the game interface.
 - JavaScript: Implemented DOM manipulation techniques for interactivity, game logic, and modular code organization.